MTS-A DMS Retro Fit Market Research Update

 Dept Of Defense

-The Department of Defense, through the Department of the Air Force, is seeking contractors to modernize and upgrade the LC-130H Polar Mission aircraft to the LC-130J variant.
-The objective is to find qualified firms capable of delivering a fully modified and integrated LC-130J that meets the specific requirements for polar missions, as the existing LC-130H fleet is being phased out.
+The Department of Defense, through the Air Force Life Cycle Management Center, is seeking contractors to modernize and upgrade the LC-130H Polar Mission aircraft to the LC-130J variant.
+The objective is to identify firms with the expertise and capabilities to deliver a fully modified and integrated LC-130J that meets the requirements for polar missions, as the LC-130H fleet is being phased out.
 This modernization effort is critical for maintaining operational capabilities in polar environments, and the government may consider a sole-source contract with Lockheed Martin Corp.
-Interested contractors must submit their responses, including a Contractor Capability Survey, by December 22, 2025, with the RFI extended to 10:00 AM EST on January 12, 2026.
+Interested contractors must submit their responses to the Request for Information (RFI), including a Contractor Capability Survey, by December 22, 2025, with the RFI extended to 10:00 AM EST on January 12, 2026.
 For further inquiries, contact Amber Mathe at amber.mathe@us.af.mil or Hannah Tuck at hannah.tuck.1@us.af.mil.

 C130J Digital Heads Up Display Enhanced Vision System Demonstration